Case Study: Mill vs Maven

 In contrast, doing the same no-op compile using Mill, we see the timing from 2.2s in Clean Compile Single-Module to 0.5 seconds here.
 This is the same ~2s reduction we saw with Maven, but due to Mill’s minimal overhead, in the end the command finishes in less than half a second.

 Even though Maven is designed to be declarative, in many real-world codebases you end up needing to run ad-hoc scripts and logic.
-This section will explore two such scenarios, so you can see how Mill differs from Maven in the handling of these requirements.
+This section will explore one such scenario, so you can see how Mill differs from Maven in the handling of these requirements.

 The Maven build for the common/